Reno Vet Clinic Services

-Young puppies and kittens can receive microchips, but even if your pet is already an adult, you should consider microchipping.
+Young puppies and kittens can receive microchips, but even if your pet is already an adult, you should consider Reno NV microchipping.
 Even indoor pets can get outside accidentally and get lost, so if you’re relying on other forms of identification, you could be placing your pet at risk.
 Microchipping is a safe, effective way to help ensure your pet’s return if the unthinkable happens.

 Ask us about microchipping your pet today at our Reno vet clinic!

 Do you have a new puppy or kitten?
 Congratulations on this addition to your family!
-One of the first things you should do when you bring your new pet home is to introduce him or her to us – your Reno vet care team.
-Puppy and kitten visits offer a unique opportunity to get you and your new pet off on the right foot with our pet care tips!
+One of the first things you should do when you bring your new pet home is to introduce him/her to a trusted dog and cat vet in Reno.
+Puppy and kitten visits offer a unique opportunity to get you and your new pet off on the right foot with these pet care tips!